khaledh/khaledh.github.io/docs/osdev/22-elf-loader-p2.md

   )
 ```

-We're alomst done.
+We're almost done.
 We're done with the kernel's temporary mapping of the user task's memory, so we
 can unmap the regions now.

 ```nim